This is general information only and details can vary from study to study

 An item can be either a single question or a number of questions grouped together.
 Assessors will normally mark 20-30 of the same item before moving to another item.

-You will need an internet connection at home that can facilitate the setup of ePEN to score an external assessment.
+Assessors will need an internet connection at home that can facilitate the set up of ePEN to score an external assessment.